evandrosouza89/dods-match-stats/README.md

 # DODS-MATCH-STATS
 A HL Log Standard parser and competitive match stats generator for Day of Defeat Source game.

+## License
+dods-match-stats is licensed under the MIT License.
+A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.

 ## Requirements
   - Day of Defeat Source game server
   - Python3